 2.3 Unlawful distribution, manufacturing, dispensing, or sale

-In Colorado it also considered to be unlawful for an individual to knowingly conspire to, or possess with the intent to do any of the following with hydrocodone:
+In Colorado it also considered to be unlawful to knowingly conspire to, or possess with the intent to do any of the following with hydrocodone:

 - possess for sale